 Don’t believe me?

-A recent Google search on the term “investing contrarians” turned up over 5 million results.
+A recent Google search on the term “contrarian investing” turned up almost a half-million results.

 I know what you’re thinking: Len, why would I ever pay more for something if I didn’t have to?